Airline market study

 There is no emotion

 But it still feels unbelievable because it’s so cliché and unemotional.
 This is especially the case when JetBlue became infamous for holding passengers on a plane for 11 hours a few years ago, waiting to take off.

 And it’s especially true when JetBlue simply markets table stakes such as direct flights.

 AirTran is a stranger animal.
-Like most airlines, AirTran faced bankruptcy and in came a competitor to purchase it last September: Southwest, which has a more meaningful brand (because it’s positioned against something) and is a larger airline.
+Like most airlines, AirTran faced bankruptcy.
+In came a competitor to purchase it last September: Southwest.
+Southwest has a more meaningful brand (because it’s positioned against something) and is a larger airline.